Disclaimer: I don't own Final Fantasy VII. *cries*

 Cloud stood stock still, shock filling him.
 He couldn't believe that he hadn't realised.
 He had been too dazed by the fact that he had time-travelled, and by the misery-inducing knowledge that he was completely and utterly alone.
 But Aerith…was alive here.
 Gaia, so was Zack!
 The thought made a roaring tidal wave of emotions rise within him, a bizarre mix of hope and fear, joy and grief.
 Maybe, if I'm here to change the future, I could change their futures too, he thought, hope soaring within him.
 Avert the fate that awaits them.

 "I'll leave you to chew on that then."
 The brunette's voice made him snap back to his surroundings.
 The ex-mercenary felt her fingers slip into his one last time and then her lips pressed a feather-light kiss against his temple.
-"Farewell, Cloud."
+"Goodbye, Cloud."
 He could hear the finality in her voice as she released his hand.
 This really was goodbye.

 Then she walked forward, brushing past him, and the blond saw her clearly for the first time since he had held her body in the City of the Ancients.
 The pink dress, fitting her slender form like a glove (the pink dress, stained red with her lifeblood, spirit fled her body too quickly to be saved); the thick plait of auburn hair that swayed a little with her movement, pink ribbon keeping it place (the pink ribbons that they all wear now, in memory of her sacrifice, in memory of her).